 What is a Gifted and Talented Education (GATE) program?

-- In California, public school districts may apply for educational funds to assist in providing appropriate learning opportunities for those students identified as gifted and talented.
-A basic gifted program will include: testing to identify gifted students; grouping students within a class or for all or part of the school day by ability; providing curriculum that is challenging and allows continuous progress; developing social and emotional skills; training for teachers and administrators in the education of gifted learners; providing counseling and support for gifted students who are at-risk; and involving parents in the planning and evaluation of GATE programs.
+- In California, public school districts may use educational funds to provide appropriate learning opportunities for those students identified as gifted and talented.
+Gifted services may include: testing to identify gifted students; grouping students within a class or for all or part of the school day by ability; providing curriculum that is challenging and allows continuous progress; developing social and emotional skills; training for teachers and administrators in the education of gifted learners; providing counseling and support for gifted students who are at-risk; and involving parents in the planning and evaluation of GATE services.

 A written plan defining how the district will meet the needs of gifted children as articulated in the state GATE standards must be submitted to the California Department of Education (CDE) for approval for one to three years.
 To obtain a copy of the GATE Law, and/or a copy of the standards, visit www.CAGifted.org or go to www.cde.ca.gov.